-The first selling point that attracts you towards the Indesit My Time EWD81483WUKN is likely to be the low, low price – this is an excellent product to pick if you're looking to spend as little money as possible on your next washing machine.
+The first selling point that attracts you towards the Indesit IWC 81483 is likely to be the low, low price – this is an excellent product to pick if you're looking to spend as little money as possible on your next washing machine.
 The affordability of this appliance doesn't mean that you're going to miss out in terms of cleaning quality though, and the 8kg capacity is going to be enough to keep most families happy.

-There are six cycles to pick from if you need to clean your clothes in less than an hour – two for mixed fabrics, two for cottons, one for synthetics and one 20 minute express option – and they're all designed to use water and energy as efficiently as possible.
+There are tons of cycles to choose, including six cycles to pick from if you need to clean your clothes in less than an hour – two for mixed fabrics, two for cottons, one for synthetics and one 20 minute express option – and they're all designed to use water and energy as efficiently as possible.
 Variable temperature support means that you can get great results every time, customised to suit the washing load.

-The Indesit My Time EWD81483WUKN also includes a wool programme for taking care of those jumpers and scarves, without damaging them with high temperatures.
+The Indesit IWC 81483 also includes a wool programme for taking care of those jumpers and scarves, without damaging them with high temperatures.
 Of course the washing machine isn't going to be able to cope with the models that cost four times as much in terms of the extra bells and whistles that you get with it, but this is still a very competent and very impressive appliance – one that gives you a whole lot of bang for your buck.